-We pay up to \$100 for each day and up to \$1,000 for each paying person for each journey.
+We pay up to \$100 for each day and up to \$1,000 for each paying person.

-- An unexpected event delays your return to Australia - The pet boarding facility is a registered business
+- An unexpected event delays your return to Australia - · The pet boarding facility is a registered business

 We won't pay you for any claims, costs, losses or liabilities directly or indirectly arising from, related to or associated with the following.